Oasi Zegna: Oasi Zegna today

-Oasi Zegna is now a well-appreciated tourist destination because of the various activities available there, such as trekking, mountain biking, air sports, horseback riding and bird watching.
-The resort of Bielmonte is also a popular ski destination.
+Oasi Zegna is now a tourist destination, with activities such as trekking, mountain biking, air sports, horseback riding and bird watching.
+The resort of Bielmonte is also a ski destination.

 The area also hosts several land art hosts, including Two Way Mirror - Hedge Arabesque, a glass pavilion located in the Conca dei Rododendri.
 The work is part of the contemporary art project "ALL'APERTO" (‘OUTDOORS’) promoted by Fondazione Zegna.

 In 2015, Oasi Zegna joined the LIFE CARABUS Project, implemented with the support of the European Union to protect biodiversity.

 In 2020, the Zegna Forest project, a multi-year plan to safeguard the forest heritage of the Oasis, was launched.

 In 2021, Oasi Zegna promoted the Outer EduCampus project, a learning laboratory with the aim of fostering awareness of the balance between man and nature, in the wake of Ermenegildo Zegna's thinking.

 In 2022, Oasi Zegna adopted a new logo, featuring the outline of a mountain cut by a road, in reference to the Zegna Panorama that runs through the area and in homage to Ermenegildo's 'green thinking'.

 The project has a Scientific Committee consisting of ten environmental experts and scholars.